 By the end of February 2018, the northernmost weather station in the world in Greenland experienced more than 60 hours of temperatures above freezing.
 Arctic Impacts

 The Arctic has been subjected to the most dramatic environmental effects of globalization.
 From persistent organic pollutants to our weakened ozone, and most recently, to the huge changes to our lands and ice from climate change, we have borne the brunt of development far from home, and have been compelled to reach out to the world.

-Sheila Watt-Cloutier, Environmental, Cultural and Human Rights Advocate

-Climatic changes are rapidly affecting Arctic communities, livelihoods and wildlife.
+Sheila Watt-Cloutier, Environmental, Cultural and Human Rights Advocate Climatic changes are rapidly affecting Arctic communities, livelihoods and wildlife.
+Thinner ice and prolonged open water have changed distribution patterns and food availability for Arctic wildlife.
+Warmer conditions affect the ability of local people to travel and hunt safely.

-In August 2017, the Chukchi Sea

-was 11°C warmer than average.

-Warmer seas delay winter ice

-formation, increasing the vulnerability

-of coasts to flooding and erosion.
+In August 2017, the Chukchi Sea was 11°C warmer than average.
+Warmer seas delay winter ice formation, increasing the vulnerability of coasts to flooding and erosion.
+Responding to oil spills will be difficult and often impossible due to extreme conditions, remoteness, and limited access to spill response equipment.
+Global Consequences